parsimap/json-sanitizer/README.md

 may need to configure a Java sdk manually.
 Then run the app by navigating to `src/main/java/com/google/json/Runner.java` and executing the `main` function; then you'll be prompted for the file name you want to sanitize.
 Note that you should have already placed the file in `jsonHome/` directory.
 After a successful execution, you can find your sanitized JSON file in the same directory.
-And if you are experienced with Java then you should know your shit.
+And if you are experienced with Java, well then what's more to say?